-- The load drives the motor, i.e. the load generates energy. - 2.
-During deceleration (ramp-down) if the moment of inertia is high, the load is low and the ramp-down time too short for the energy to be dissipated as a loss in the frequency converter, the motor and the unit.
+- 1. The load drives the motor, i.e., the load generates energy. - 2.
+During deceleration (ramp-down) if the moment of inertia is high, the load is low and the ramp-down time too short for the energy to be dissipated as a loss in the adjustable frequency drive, the motor and the unit.
 The control unit attempts to correct the ramp if possible.

-The fault can be removed by connecting a brake resistor, if the frequency converter has an integrated brake module.
-If the frequency converter does not have an integrated brake module an AC brake can be used, see parameter 400 Brake function.
+The fault can be removed by connecting a brake resistor, if the adjustable frequency drive has an integrated brake module.
+If the adjustable frequency drive does not have an integrated brake module an AC brake can be used, see parameter 400 Brake function.